umeshroka/duo-frontend/README.md

 ### Can do better

-- Artist details to improve css: add picture of media article, as well as the tabs
-- About us, partner with us, join us, collaborate with us: need to improve
-- Render the text in the articles, artists, masterclasses, services better, - Button in services make it better for screen
+- Render the text in the articles, artists, masterclasses, services better
 - Playground: do only 1 calligraphy + art, add better prompts with educational content, tell user to save the art
-- Add more editorial articles: change first one to better one
+- Add more editorial articles